-COVID-19 has brought about big changes in government benefits programs, with many agencies leaning heavily on outside partners for the first time.
-Faced with new choices in managing how work gets done, and who’s best suited to do it, governments are reevaluating the ongoing role that private companies should play.
+In the midst of the pandemic, many agencies chose to lean heavily on outside partners to support their government benefits programs – often for the first time.
+Faced with new choices in managing how work gets done, and who’s best suited to do it, governments began re-evaluating the ongoing role that private companies should play.

-Should they be viewed as essential partners (even after COVID-19 begins to subside), or should they simply be thought of as a stopgap during times of overwhelming public need?
+Should they be viewed as essential partners (even as we anticipate the end of the public health emergency), or should they simply be thought of as a stopgap during times of overwhelming public need?
 The answer is, it depends on what they bring to the table.
-Some will have the program and policy know-how to help government programs adapt and evolve.
-Others will not.
+Some have the program and policy know-how to help government programs adapt and evolve to meet the challenges ahead.
+Others do not.

 Let’s face it, government policy and program rules are complex.
 Knowing the risks of failure are high, agencies have traditionally maintained control over operations.
 So what would make them surrender some of that control to a contracted partner?
 First, the partner must demonstrate they can fill a gap in competency better.
 Second, they must prove they have the knowledge, skills, and ability to seamlessly augment program services.
 And third, if they want to have longevity, they must prove they can make life easier for the agency.

 Unemployment programs, for example, were initially skeptical that an outside partner could support complex tasks like claims adjudication.
-Yet Maximus has supported unemployment programs in 17 states.
-Impressed with our efficiency, one client recently said to us, “You guys are actually doing this faster than our state workers.
+Yet Maximus has supported unemployment programs in 18 states.
+Impressed with our efficiency, one client expressed, “You guys are doing this faster than our state workers.
 How?”
 Let’s see if we can break it down.

 What to consider to close gaps in efficiency